All Episodes

 We ought to continue.

-I'm going to keep working on this issue in the Senate uh because it's just important to our republic.
+I'm going to keep working on this issue in the Senate because it's just important to our Republic.

 The First Amendment's the beating heart of the Constitution.

-We can't sacrifice it because you know the media wants to, you know, defend this narrative.
+We can't sacrifice it because the media wants to defend this narrative.

-You know, Senator and I've spent four decades before the Supreme Court of the United States arguing against you know government censorship viewpoint discrimination, which is just classically what this is.
+You know, Senator, I've spent four decades before the Supreme Court of the United States arguing against government censorship, viewpoint discrimination, which is just classically what this is.

-But you mentioned Section 230, and the and the and the and the issue of Section 230 comes up a lot.
+But you mentioned Section 230 and the issue of Section 230 comes up a lot.

-Will you explain to the audience what that Section 230 gives these big tech companies that nobody on no other business would get?
+Will you explain to the audience what that Section 230 gives these big tech companies that no other business would get?

-Yeah, so back in 1996, the internet is kind of becoming this, you know, wide open territory where people can like, you know, they can look up things.
+Yeah, so back in 1996, the Internet is kind of becoming this wide open territory where people can like, you know, they can look up things.

-Congress in 1996 said, okay, we're gonna treat the internet and these platforms like Facebook, Twitter, and others as platforms.
+Congress in 1996 said, okay, we're going to treat the internet and these platforms like Facebook, Twitter, and others as platforms.

-And the legal difference there is a publisher can get sued if they don't thoroughly vet things or you know, if you're defaming somebody.
+And the legal difference there is a publisher can get sued if they don't thoroughly vet things or if you're defaming somebody.

 The platforms are exempted from that because they're supposed to be kind of this open source way of people communicating.